 4. The Great Wall 长城

 The Great Wall is one of the must-see places for tourists to Beijing.
-Personally I prefer Simatai and Jinshanling sections as they still keep the original appearance of the Ming Dynasty.
+Personally I prefer Simatai and Jinshanling sections as some parts still keep the original appearance of the Ming Dynasty.
 People can feel vicissitudes of the ruins, shoot landscapes and portraits.
 Badaling is not recommended as it has been repaired, losing its original taste and flavor.

 5. 798 Art Zone 798艺术区

 798 Art Zone (or 798 Art Factory) in Chaoyang District is a paradise for artists and photographers.
-They were originally designed and constructed in the 1950s by the Germen as an industrial plant.
+They were originally designed and constructed in the 1950s by the German as an industrial plant.
 But today these factory buildings have been transformed into galleries, art studios and fashion shops.
 You will feel time and space crisscross here, as if the ’60s and ’70s factory buildings still stand along the avant-garde fashion streets.

 6. Jianwai SOHO 建外SOHO